adi2025a/YoutubeQA/README.md

-# 🎥 YouTube Video Q&A Bot (Gemini + FAISS)
+# 🎥 YouTube Video Q&A Chatbot

-This project allows you to ask questions based on the content of any YouTube video.
-It transcribes the video, splits the transcript into chunks, embeds those using Google's Gemini embeddings, stores them in a FAISS vector index, and uses Gemini Pro to generate a context-aware answer.
+This project is an intelligent chatbot that answers questions based on the transcript of a YouTube video using Gemini AI.
+It features a React frontend and a FastAPI backend, with support for transcript processing, embedding storage with FAISS, and efficient caching.

 ---

 ## 🚀 Features

-- ✅ Extracts transcript from YouTube videos
+- 🔗 Accepts YouTube video links
-- ✅ Splits long text into meaningful chunks
-- ✅ Embeds content using Gemini's embedding model
-- ✅ Stores and searches embeddings using FAISS
-- ✅ Answers user questions using Gemini Pro
+- 🧠 Answers user questions based on video transcript using Gemini API
-- ✅ Fast and scalable
+- 📄 Automatically extracts and chunks transcripts
+- ⚡ Uses FAISS for fast semantic search
+- 🧠 Uses Gemini API for answer generation
+- 🧠 Caches embeddings to avoid reprocessing
+- 💬 Responsive chatbot UI built with Tailwind CSS

 ---

-## 🧠 Tech Stack
+## 🧩 Tech Stack

+### 💻 Frontend
+- React
+- Vite
+- Tailwind CSS

+### 🧠 Backend
+- FastAPI
+- FAISS
-- **Python 3**
+- Pydantic
-- **FAISS** - Facebook AI Similarity Search
-- **Google Generative AI SDK (`google-generativeai`)**
+- Google Generative AI (Gemini)
-- **YouTube Transcript API**
-- **dotenv** for environment management
+- Custom utility modules

+---

+## ⚙️ How It Works

+1. User submits a YouTube video link and a question.
+2. Backend extracts transcript using the YouTube Transcript API.
+3. Transcript is split into chunks.
+4. Embeddings are generated and stored in FAISS index.
+5. Index is cached using video ID to avoid recomputation.
+6. Relevant chunks are retrieved from FAISS.
+7. Gemini API answers based on retrieved transcript content.
+8. Answer is returned and displayed in chat UI.